agardnerIT/site/_pages/about.md

 <img src="images/me.jpg" alt="Adam Gardner"/>

 Travelling and scuba diving are my passions.
-I'm also partial to the occassional Belgian beer.

 I'm currently based in Sydney, Australia and work for [Dynatrace](https://dynatrace.com) as an Automation Architect.